Bell Labs: 1930s

 In 1931, a foundation for radio astronomy was laid by Karl Jansky during his work investigating the origins of static on long-distance shortwave communications.
 He discovered that radio waves were being emitted from the center of the galaxy.

-In 1931 and 1932, experimental high fidelity, long playing, and even stereophonic recordings were made by the labs of the Philadelphia Orchestra, conducted by Leopold Stokowski.
+In 1931 and 1932, the labs made experimental high fidelity, long playing, and even stereophonic recordings of the Philadelphia Orchestra, conducted by Leopold Stokowski.

 In 1933, stereo signals were transmitted live from Philadelphia to Washington, D.C.

 In 1937, the vocoder, an electronic speech compression device, or codec, and the Voder, the first electronic speech synthesizer, were developed and demonstrated by Homer Dudley, the Voder being demonstrated at the 1939 New York World's Fair.
 Bell researcher Clinton Davisson shared the Nobel Prize in Physics with George Paget Thomson for the discovery of electron diffraction, which helped lay the foundation for solid-state electronics.

 1940s

 In the early 1940s, the photovoltaic cell was developed by Russell Ohl.
 In 1943, Bell developed SIGSALY, the first digital scrambled speech transmission system, used by the Allies in World War II.
 The British wartime codebreaker Alan Turing visited the labs at this time, working on speech encryption and meeting Claude Shannon.

 Bell Labs Quality Assurance Department gave the world and the United States such statisticians as Walter A. Shewhart, W. Edwards Deming, Harold F. Dodge, George D. Edwards, Harry Romig, R. L. Jones, Paul Olmstead, E.G.D.
 Paterson, and Mary N. Torrey.
 During World War II, Emergency Technical Committee – Quality Control, drawn mainly from Bell Labs' statisticians, was instrumental in advancing Army and Navy ammunition acceptance and material sampling procedures.

-In 1947, the transistor, arguably the most important invention developed by Bell Laboratories, was invented by John Bardeen, Walter Houser Brattain, and William Bradford Shockley (and who subsequently shared the Nobel Prize in Physics in 1956).
-In 1947, Richard Hamming invented Hamming codes for error detection and correction.
-For patent reasons, the result was not published until 1950.
+In 1947, the transistor, arguably the most important invention developed by Bell Laboratories, was invented by John Bardeen, Walter Houser Brattain, and William Bradford Shockley (who subsequently shared the Nobel Prize in Physics in 1956).
+Also in 1947, Douglas H. Ring of Bell Labs introduced the idea of using hexagonal "cells" to reuse frequencies in mobile radiotelephony, laying the theoretical groundwork for modern cellular networks.
+The same year, Richard Hamming invented Hamming codes for error detection and correction.
+For patent reasons, his result was not published until 1950.

 In 1948, "A Mathematical Theory of Communication", one of the founding works in information theory, was published by Claude Shannon in the Bell System Technical Journal.
-It built in part on earlier work in the field by Bell researchers Harry Nyquist and Ralph Hartley, but it greatly extended these.
+It built in part on earlier work in the field by Bell researchers Harry Nyquist and Ralph Hartley, but went much further.
 Bell Labs also introduced a series of increasingly complex calculators through the decade.
 Shannon was also the founder of modern cryptography with his 1949 paper Communication Theory of Secrecy Systems.